WEEFAA/tweetur/README.md

 ## REVOKING APP ACCESS_TOKEN <BEARER>

-There are times that you might want to invalidate your access_token to prevent someone from using your access_token on your behalf or implement a security measure for your application.
-Tweetur provides a *revoke* method bound to your app instance to revoke your token.
-Doing this will invalidate your future requests to any of twitter endpoint available in **get** method.
-In order to execute request, you must authenticate your app again to proceed.
+There are times that you might want to invalidate your access_token to prevent someone from using your access_token on your behalf or you might want to implement a security measure for your application.
+Tweetur provides a *revoke* method in your app to revoke access_token or bearer_token.
+Doing this will invalidate all your future requests to any of Twitter API endpoints except some endpoints such as authentication endpoint.

 ```javascript
 	const app = new Tweetur(<my_config>)